john-itcsolutions/cheirrs/README.md

 gRPC protocols replace the older style REST APIs, for communicating requests, and data inputs, from the client, and responses from the blockchain &/or database back to the client; all this occurs through the smart-web server.
 Here the gRPC protocols are implemented in Python.

-To tackle a full Kubernetes installation, ideally you would need a 32 GB RAM (minimum); 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
+To tackle a full Kubernetes installation locally, ideally you would need a 32 GB RAM (minimum); 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
 If you intend to include Machine Learning/AI capabilities, your Kubeflow installation will go much more easily with an 8 core Host processor rather than a 4 core one.
 You really need an Accelerator NVIDIA GPU of at least 10GB vRAM.
 ITCSA is using a 24GB NVIDIA Tesla K80.

 We base initial development such as this locally.
 It's cheaper!